For all things related to Disability Performance Cricket, please click here.

-There are 5 ECB Champion Clubs in Wales; Port Talbot Town, Haverfordwest, Whitchurch Heath, Lisvane & Colwyn Bay.
+There were 5 ECB Champion Clubs in Wales, who were the early adopters of this scheme in 2021; Port Talbot Town, Haverfordwest, Whitchurch Heath, Lisvane & Colwyn Bay.

 Cricket Wales currently has 4 development centres running in Haverfordwest, Llanelli, Cardiff and Swansea for Disability Cricket and an elite players development programme, we also have 10 Cricket clubs where players with a Disability are playing mainstream cricket.

 We would like more clubs to consider improving links with Disabled cricketers by providing coaching facilities and ultimately opportunities to play.

 For information about Disability Cricket please get in touch; Contact Les Randall on [email protected]

 Information about becoming a Disability Champion Inclusive Club

 Cricket is an inclusive sport by its nature – a sport that many people play, follow and have a passion for being involved in.

 Across Wales we wish to support cricket clubs to open their gates and deliver cricket opportunities for those with disabilities.